Unit 3.1

 Subject + had* + past participle + …

-- Had* is the past tense of the verb to have.
+- had* is the past tense of the verb to have.

-- Regular past participles are formed by adding -d or -ed to the base form of verbs.
+- regular past participles are formed by adding -d or -ed to the base form of verbs.

-- Irregular past participles have to be learned by heart.
+- irregular past participles have to be learned by heart.

 SUBJECT | AUXILIARY VERB | PAST PARTICIPLE |